 Moving to teach English in Spain but don't speak a lick of the local language?
 Don't worry, there's an app for that.
 Not sure how to get around the new city you'll be living in, or where to grocery shop and find dinner?
 You guessed it, there's an app for that too!
 These days, mobile apps are making our lives that much easier; there's virtually an app for almost everything!
 Whether you're vacationing in Spain for an extended period of time, or teaching English there indefinitely, here are some of the most popular apps in Spain to have on your phone.

 This Android and iOS app isn’t specific to Spain, but to rail travel throughout all of Europe.
+It's probably one of the best Spain train apps out there too.
 It will allow you to visit popular destinations like Barcelona, Madrid, Seville and Granada for a mini weekend getaway, or even venture into France or the rest of Europe!
 The great thing about the Rail Planner app is that it allows you to look up train information, no matter where you are.
 It works offline and gives you quick access to departure and arrival times for trains.
 The app will also allow you to make e-ticket reservations, find train stations near you, and look up departure and arrival information for every station